GabrielTakaki/search-engine/README.md

 # Project Overview

 This project is a simple full-stack web application structured with a frontend built in React and a backend using FastAPI.
-Your goal is to implement a single-page search engine as shown in the Figma design.

-**The backend task is optional** and accounts for ~5-10% of the final score, so please focus on the frontend.

 ## Project Structure